AlexandrAnatoliev/project-euler/README.md

 binaries or IDE metadata) and  make sure your solve application runs properly._

-All valid solves will be reviewed and merged 💫
+All valid solves will be reviewed and merged.

 _Note: You don't have to ask a permission to start solving the issue or get assigned,